zerodevid/Zero-Notification-Publish/README.md

 ### 🔒 Privacy & permissions
 - Notifications are processed on-device and can be filtered with your word lists.
 - Requires: Notification Access and a Text-to-Speech engine (Google TTS recommended).
 Battery optimization exclusion is optional to keep the service active.
+- No data leaves your device; nothing is sent to us (the developers).
+All data stays local.

 ### ❓ FAQ
 - **Does it read entire chats?** Only the title and text provided in the notification; you can limit with filter/ban words.